SURF CAMP MOROCCO - Winter is coming, Morocco is calling!

 - Trips to the nicest places around

 When it’s time to wear warm jackets, turn the heating on, and drink hot tea instead of icy water… When the days get shorter and the weather less pleasant…Then, my dear friends, it’s time for Surf Camp Morocco!
 Morocco’s on fire during the winter months.
 Get ready for big swells and 20+ degree weather.
 Believe us when we say, you’ll want to hibernate here!

-The spots nearby Surf Camp Morocco are called Killer Point, Hash Point or Banana Point.
-Accordingly, the Moroccans aren’t lacking in humor.
-And something else is absolutely not rare here: Good waves, good weather and good lifestyle.
-You will love Surf Camp Morocco – Inschallah!
+Nearby our Moroccan Surf Camp are the surf spots Killer Point, Hash Point and Banana Point.
+Evidently, the Moroccans aren’t lacking in humour!
+Also not lacking here are good waves, good weather, and a good lifestyle!
+You will just love Surf Camp Morocco!